shsagir/play-area-sync/docs/directories-uni.md

 The default web root (aka document root) of your App.
 Directory that forms the main directory tree visible from the web.
 You can change the [routing point](domains#toc-set-a-custom-root-path), to any folder below the `htdocs` directory.
 The [Git deployment](git) syncs to the `htdocs` folder as well.

+The `htdocs` folder is also your "login folder", i.e. the folder you are in when logging in via SSH/SFTP.

 ### tmp

 Temporary folder; limited to 2GB of storage.
 Files older than 15 days will be automatically purged.
 Typical use cases are the default PHP session file folder or a temp destination for file uploads via PHP (before `move_uploaded_file()` is called).